-To find out why your payment hasn’t been claimed yet or was denied or refunded, contact the person to whom you sent your payment.
+To find out why your payment hasn’t been claimed yet or was denied or refunded, contact the person you sent your payment to.

 - The recipient hasn’t signed up for a PayPal account yet.

-- You sent money to an email address or phone number that the recipient hasn’t added to their PayPal account.
-As soon as they add this information to their account, the money will show up in their balance.
+- You sent money to an email address that the recipient hasn’t added to their PayPal account.
+As soon as they add the address to their account, the money will show up in their balance.